-Posted by Carolyn Payne-Gemmell about 7 years ago
+Posted by Carolyn Payne-Gemmell over 11 years ago

 Beaufort Blokes- A community group supported by the local health department.
 They meet twice a month, one week they have lunch and play cards and board games, the other week they take a bus trip to visit district attractions.

 The Blokes themselves consist of about 25 retired gentlemen ranging in age from 50 to 9o+, most have health issues.
 All have great life experiences and loads of stories to tell.